mirshahreza/AppEnd/README.md

 5- Run the project

 **Documentation**
-For more information about AppEnd go to documentation (Under Construction).
+For more information about AppEnd go to documentation wiki https://github.com/mirshahreza/AppEnd/wiki.

 **Donation**
 By your donations we can develop the AppEnd continues.